-PSR03: Improved/Introduced new systems/services (measurement unit: number) - This indicator measures the number of systems/services which are either new or were improved and contribute towards strengthened systems and structures.
-Each improved / introduced system / service should count as 1.
+PSR03: Improved/Introduced new systems/services (measurement unit: number) - This indicator measures the number of systems/services which are either new or were improved and contribute towards the provision of a holistic education experience.
+Each improved / introduced system / service should count as 1 and can capture elements such as improved syllabi, the provision of tools to digital enhance teaching and learning.